Dale Earnhardt Jr

 Dale Earnhardt Jr is a NASCAR driver and a son of one of the best drivers in the history of NASCAR, seven-time champion Dale Earnhardt.

-Ralph Dale Earnhardt Junior, was born on 10th of October 1974 in Kannapolis, North Carolina.
+Ralph Dale Earnhardt Junior, was born on October 10, 1974 in Kannapolis, North Carolina.
 He is the third generation of Earnhardt’s in NASCAR but despite many good results, he was never close to repeating the success of his father.
 However, he was voted the Most Popular Driver in the series 13 times in a row, from 2003 to 2015.

 The decision to continue the family tradition of racing was logical.
 His first experience in racing was in Street Stock division and Late Model Stock cars.
 He was driving mainly at the tracks in North Carolina alongside his half-brother Kerry Earnhardt and sister Kelley.
 At the same time, Dale Jr worked as a mechanic at his father’s dealership so he learned a lot about a car setup and the preparation for the races.